Best & Worst Acura RDX Years

 The Best Years: 2016, 2017, 2018

-As the second generation matured, the facelifted years – 2016, 2017, and 2018 stand out as the most reliable Acura RDX years of this generation.
+As the second generation hit its stride, the facelifted years – 2016, 2017, and 2018 – really came into their own.
+These are the most reliable Acura RDX years of this generation.

-Premium materials graced the cabin, ergonomic designs found favor, and a more intuitive infotainment system.
-The exterior added LED headlamps (solved headlight problems in the early years) and LED taillamps.
+Step inside, and you’ll find premium materials, ergonomic designs, and a more intuitive infotainment system.
+The exterior got a facelift too, with LED headlamps (finally solving those pesky headlight problems from the early years) and LED taillamps.

 The Worst Years: 2013, 2014, 2015

-The pre-facelift models – 2013, 2014, and 2015 have a significantly high number of NHTSA recalls and complaints, thus are Acura RDX years you should avoid.
+The pre-facelift models – 2013, 2014, and 2015 – racked up a substantial number of NHTSA recalls and grievances.
+These are the Acura RDX years you’d be wise to avoid.

-By 2015 Acura RDX, while many expected a turnaround, the RDX still grappled with its dimming headlight issues, which stood out as the primary concern for many owners.
+By 2015, many hoped for a turnaround.
+But the Acura RDX was still grappling with its dimming headlight issues, which remained the main thorn in many owners’ sides.

 Best & Worst Years for Acura RDX 3rd Generation (2019-2023)